2016 USRA Stock Car Rules

 7.3 Rear view mirrors are not allowed.

-7.4 Rear speaker may go to the rear of racing seat, no higher than opera window.
+7.4 Rear speaker deck may be extended to the rear of racing seat and may be no higher than the deck lid and opera window.

 7.5.1 Must be OEM and remain within original bolt pattern for type of frame used.